Skip to content

 }

-Note that for privacy or other reasons this list can be a subset the scopes that are actually supported.
+Note that for privacy or other reasons the scopes_supported can be a subset the all supported scopes, or omitted entirely.

-4. Assigning allowed / default scopes to a client in its metadata
+4. Assigning allowed and default scopes to a client in its metadata

 This behaviour for the code and implicit grants can be disabled by the op.authz.limitToRegisteredScope configuration property.

-The Connect2id server exposes the scope requested by the client to the handler of the OAuth grant type.
+The Connect2id server presents the scope requested by the client to the handler of the particular OAuth 2.0 grant type.

-When consenting a requested scope the handler and the end-user have choices along four dimensions:
+When consenting a requested scope, the handler, respectively the end-user, has choices along four dimensions:

-1. Allow / deny: allow all, allow some, deny all.
+1. Allow / deny – Allow all, allow some, deny all scope values.

-4. Grant non-requested scope values: the handler can also allow scope values which are not explicitly requested by the client.
+4. Grant non-requested scope values – The handler can allow scope values not explicitly requested by the client.

-For the browser (user-agent) based OAuth 2.0 grants, authorisation code and implicit, the authorisation session API will expose the requested scope (after removing all values that the client is not allowed to request) in the consent prompt object.
+For the browser (user-agent) based OAuth 2.0 grants, authorisation code and implicit, the authorisation session API presents the requested scope (after removing all values that the client is not allowed to request) in the consent prompt.

 If the op.authz.includeOtherConsentedScopeAndClaimsInPrompt configuration setting is enabled the handler will also be presented with all existing consented scope values which the Connect2id server has on record for the given client and end-user.

-If the client registration has the scope metadata parameter set, the values will appear under client.scope.
-How those values get treated is up to the grant handler.
+If the client registration has a scope metadata parameter, the values will appear under client.scope.

 Snippet of an example consent prompt: